-As a very methodological person, I believe in sifting through the facts to reach a solution.
+As a very methodical person, I believe in sifting through the facts to reach a solution.
 Sometimes, this approach can lead to tough love.
 While I thought that tough love would help me break free from my anxiety and depression, I’ll tell you right now- it doesn’t work, and it’s not worth the stress of forcing yourself or your loved ones into.

 The solution to any and all troublesome experiences is not tough love, its compassion.
 I wish I had understood this sooner.